SyedDanish6897/Customer-Satisfaction-Prediction/README.md

 - **Middle-aged customers (31–50)** raise the most tickets.
 - Certain products have consistently high or low ratings.

-*(💡 Add screenshots of plots here for better presentation on GitHub)*

----

 ## 📈 Model Performance
 - **Algorithm:** Random Forest Classifier